Twitter users dislike Twitter exec exodus

 "Only 5 of the 13 @Twitter execs that presented at their Nov 2014 analyst day are left," read a post from Rich Greenfield (@RichBTIG), a media and technology analyst at BTIG, which was retweeted more than 500 times.

-Many tweets took jabs at Twitter Inc (TWTR.N) co-founder Dorsey, who returned as permanent CEO in October but still runs his other startup, online payment firm Square Inc (SQ.N).
+Many tweets took jabs at Twitter Inc co-founder Dorsey, who returned as permanent CEO in October but still runs his other startup, online payment firm Square Inc.

 "As we said about 1000 times on TV, print and radio.
 Jack Dorsey can't run one let alone two companies.
 He is a destroyer of value," tweeted Ross Gerber (@GerberKawasaki), chief executive of Gerber Kawasaki Wealth and Investment Management, on Monday.